Outstanding Aquatic Veterinary Programs

 University of California, Davis – School of Veterinary Medicine

-The University of California, Davis offers two programs that may be of interest to students who want to learn more about aquatic medicine.
-First, it recently opened its Aquatic Animal Health Service through the school's teaching hospital that raises awareness about fish and provides services to breeders, commercial aquaculture, hobbyists, retailers, wildlife conservation agencies, and others.
+The University of California, Davis offers two programs that may interest students who want to learn more about aquatic medicine.
+First, it recently opened its Aquatic Animal Health Service through the school’s teaching hospital, which raises awareness about fish and provides services to breeders, commercial aquaculture, hobbyists, retailers, wildlife conservation agencies, and others.

 The hospital also offers various procedures for fish, including skin and scale scrapings, biopsy, endoscopy, surgery, water testing, cultures, physical examination, fish virology and microbiology, necropsy, histopathology, koi herpes virus testing, and imaging services (such as ultrasound, radiography, MRI, and CT).

 The school also boasts a Wildlife and Aquatic Animal Medicine Club (WAAM), for those interested in pursuing a career in aquatic, zoo, or wildlife animal medicine.
 The club often arranges for experts to educate students about the varied areas of aquatic, zoo, or wildlife medicine.
-Students learn through field trips, internships, and unique events, as well as participate in an annual symposium providing them with hands-on experience.
-WAAM also helps students connect with different organizations and zoos, so they can further their careers in aquatic, wildlife, and zoo medicine.
+Students learn through field trips, internships, and unique events, and participate in an annual symposium providing them with hands-on experience.
+WAAM also helps students connect with different organizations and zoos so that they can further their careers in aquatic, wildlife, and zoo medicine.

 • Location: Davis, California